 Sponsored Popular Items

-Lugano & Como with Lake Lugano Boat Trip Best deals for Lugano & Como with Lake Lugano Boat Trip.
-There's no shortage of spectacular scenery on this tour taking in two magical lakeside towns.
+Lake Lugano Boat Trip with Lugano & Como Sightseeing Lugano & Como with Lake Lugano Boat Trip presents the destination from the water and offers a different perspective from road-based sightseeing.
+Lugano & Como with Lake Lugano Boat Trip: experience overview There's no shortage of spectacular scenery on this tour taking in two magical lakeside towns.
 You'll set out from Lake Como to cross the border into Switzerland where you'll take a boat to Lugano.
 Once you have enjoyed the serene lakeside promenades and the sophisticated shopping here, we'll return to Como for a look around the historic lakeside city.
-To begin with you'll transfer to Gandria where you'll hop onboard a boat to continue your journey to Lugano on the water.
-Bursting with grand architecture, chic boutiques and waterside parks, Lugano has…
+To begin with you'll transfer to Gandria where you'll…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.